Argentine stocks gain on rise in commodity prices

 Index heavyweight Tenaris TENA.BA, the world's leading producer of seamless steel tubes for the energy industry, saw its shares rise 3.36 percent to 83.1 pesos.

-Brazil's state-run energy firm Petrobas APBR.BA(PETR4.SA: Cotización) rose 3.9 percent to 80 pesos, while food maker and grains exporter Molinos Rio de la Plata (MOL.BA: Cotización) jumped 6.21 percent to 7.7 pesos.
+Brazil's state-run energy firm Petrobas APBR.BA(PETR4.SA) rose 3.9 percent to 80 pesos, while food maker and grains exporter Molinos Rio de la Plata (MOL.BA) jumped 6.21 percent to 7.7 pesos.

 Trade volume on the overall market was $33 million.
 Of active shares, 43 fell, 23 rose and 16 were unchanged.